ADA-research/Sparkle/Examples/selection.md

 ## Run the solvers

-Run the solvers on all instances; add the `--parallel` option to run in parallel
+Run the solvers on all instances

 `sparkle run_solvers`